When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: Introduction

+Our results bring forth a diverse set of behaviors that we classify in three categories reflecting the abilities of pretrained multilingual language models to be used for low-resource languages\draftreplace{.}{.
+We dub those categories Easy, Intermediate and Hard.}\draftremove{Some languages, the ``Easy'' ones }

-``Hard" languages include both stable and endangered languages, but they predominantly are languages of communities that are majorly under-served by modern NLP.
-Hence, we direct our attention to these ``Hard" languages.
-For those languages, we show that the script they are written in is a critical element in the transfer abilities of pretrained multilingual language models. \draftHL{We show that transliterating them into the script of a possibly-related high resource language}{Not really.
-We show that transliterating them into a script for which a closely related language exists and is amongst mBERT languages works.
-We show that it also works for Sorani Kurdish, but we do not know why and we cannot explain it.
-And we show that it does not work on Mingrelian.
-So I think the claim is less clear cut.
-Transliterating into a script used by a closely related language helps.
-Maybe transliterating into the Latin script helps because there are so many languages written in the Latin script.
-But this is not very obvious from our results. -BS} leads to large gains in performance leading to outperforming non-contextual strong baselines.\draftnote{a bit heavy and too underspecified.
-What gains? new performance level that reach the "intermediate" languages performance?-ds}
+Hard languages include both stable and endangered languages, but they predominantly are languages of communities that are majorly under-served by modern NLP.
+Hence, we direct our attention to these Hard languages.
+For those languages, we show that the script they are written in can be a critical element in the transfer abilities of pretrained multilingual language models. \draftnote{Not really. .. -BS } Transliterating them leads to large gains in performance \draftremove{leading to }outperforming non-contextual strong baselines.
+To sum up, our contributions are the following: